Nature Tour to D'Urville Island

 Departure point: Blenheim, (Pick up at Rai Valley also possible), South Island.

-Comfortable beach front cottages at Catherine Cove (shared bathrooms).
+Comfortable beach front cottages at a fishing lodge at Catherine Cove (shared bathrooms).

 Eight seater van.
 Certified charter fishing vessel.
 Osprey water taxi.

 We will send you a list of what to bring at the time of booking.

 - See one of New Zealand's most remote places, accommodation, transport and meals are all organised for you.